hafs-codes/react_portfolio/README.md

 - It receives a callback function that has access to the latest state value.
 - The state is updated correctly based on the previous value.

+**Object Destructuring:** Imagine a box full of tools, and you only need the hammer and screwdriver.
+Destructuring lets you pull those specific tools out of the box (object) into separate variables (hammer, screwdriver) easily.

+**React JSX:** Think of it as writing instructions for building with Legos.
+You use special blocks (HTML-like tags) and connect them with JavaScript glue.
+Behind the scenes, your instructions get translated into building the actual Lego castle (web page).

+**async/await:** Imagine waiting at a restaurant.
+Instead of staring at the empty table, you can "await" your food (data) while doing other things.
+When it arrives, you "eat" it (use the data) happily.

+**Promises:** Think of these as waiters taking your order (asynchronous task) and bringing you the food (data) later, either hot and delicious (successful) or burnt and inedible (failure).

+Hope these simplified explanations do the trick!
+Feel free to ask any further questions if you need more detail.

 ## Features

 - **About Me:** A brief introduction.